 Reviews, Revisions, and Approvals Revision Date Approval Date Corrected codes for bronchiectasis to be J47.0-J47.9 09/18 Reworded contraindications regarding retransplantation with no 12/18 change of meaning.
 Added contraindication of "Active peptic ulcer disease".
-06/2020

-Revision A Reviews, Revisions, and Approvals Approval Date Date Clarified I.A.2.j, to state "Cystic fibrosis with progressive, irreversible cardiac dysfunction."
+06/2020 Clarified I.A.2.j, to state "Cystic fibrosis with progressive, irreversible cardiac dysfunction."
 Removed the following contraindications: Severe, irreversible, fixed elevation of pulmonary vascular resistance; and Uncorrected atherosclerotic disease with suspected or confirmed end-organ ischemia or dysfunction and/or coronary artery disease not amenable to revascularization.
-Edited malignancy contraindication to not specify within 2 years, and added exceptions early stage prostate cancer, cancer that has been completely resected, or that has been treated and poses acceptable future risk.
+Edited malignancy contraindication to not specify within 2 years, and added exceptions early stage prostate cancer,

+Reviews, Revisions, and Approvals Revision Date Approval Date cancer that has been completely resected, or that has been treated and poses acceptable future risk.
 Added ICD-10-CM Codes - E88.01 and I50.84.
 Revised References reviewed and updated.
 Codes reviewed and updated.
 Specialist reviewed.
 References reviewed and updated.
-Replaced all instances of 6/3/2021 "member" with "member/enrollee."
-Annual review.
+Replaced all instances of "member" with "member/enrollee."
+6/3/2021 Annual review.
 In B.2., removed "adequate functional status with 9/27/2022 the ability for rehabilitation."
 Replaced contraindications of "history of psychological, behavioral, or cognitive disorders, poor family support structures, or documented noncompliance with previous therapies that could interfere with successful performance of care regimens after transplantation" and "current non-adherence to medical therapy" with "Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support."
 Changed "Review Date" in policy header to "Date of Last Revision," and "Date" in the revision log header to "Revision Date."
 Updated 1.C. with some contraindications from ISHLT 2021 guidelines.
 Background updated with no clinical significance.
 Added specific congenital heart disease criteria to 2.i.
 Removed contraindication regarding specific congenital heart disease lesion.
 References reviewed, updated, and reformatted.
+Annual review completed.
+Removed pediatric indication of Alpha-1 11/2023 antitrypsin deficiency.
+Added "Lung transplantation alone will restore right ventricular function" to I.C.
+Updated I.C.10. to include "unless being considered for multi-organ transplant".
+Criteria I.C.16. updated to exclude marijuana use when prescribed by a licensed practitioner and include required commitment to reducing substance use behaviors if urgent transplant timelines are present.
+ICD-10 diagnosis code table removed.
+Minor rewording with no clinical significance.
+References reviewed and updated.
+External specialists reviewed.